Central acquisition radar (3D-CAR)

-The central acquisition radar (3D-CAR) is a 3D radar developed by DRDO for use with Akash SAM capable of tracking 150 targets.
+The central acquisition radar (3D-CAR) is a 3D radar developed by the Defence Research and Development Organisation (DRDO) for use with Akash Surface-to-air missiles and is capable of tracking 150 targets.

 Details

-Central acquisition radar (CAR) is a medium-range high-resolution 3D surveillance radar.
-Central acquisition radar was designed by LRDE, a DRDO laboratory, and is produced by a joint venture between BEL, Larsen & Toubro, Astra Microwave and Entec.
+The central acquisition radar (CAR) is a long-range high-resolution 3D surveillance radar.
+The entral acquisition radar was designed by Electronics and Radar Development Establishment (LRDE), a DRDO laboratory, and is produced by a joint venture between BEL, Larsen & Toubro, Astra Microwave and Entec.
 The radar employs a planar array antenna and provides simultaneous multi-beam coverage.
-It can handle 150 targets in track while scan mode and has a range of more than 200 km and up to 18 km altitude.
+It can handle 200 targets in track while scan mode and has a range of more than 150 km and up to 18 km altitude.

 Features

 These features relate to the 3D CAR radar.
 Specifications for the Rohini, 3D TCR and Revathi are available in the links below.